-The point is, using Linux distros, you can taste a new OS every single time.
+The point is, using Linux distros, you can taste a new OS every time.
 There are thousands of Linux distributions out there.
 You can choose any distro according to your need.

-List of Best Linux Distros For Programming & Developers in 2021
+Best Linux Distros For Programming & Developers

-Here are some great Linux distros you can try if you’re using Linux for the very first time.
+Here are some great Linux distros you can try if you’re using Linux for the first time.
 And yes, you will find them very fascinating and similar to Windows or Mac OS.

-1.)
-Arch Linux
+1. Arch Linux

 However, this OS is not very User-Friendly, but it offers a huge potential for customizations.
-Most importantly, it works great even on the old machines and doesn’t acquire any garbage packages space.
+Most importantly, it works great even on the old machines and doesn’t acquire any garbage package space.

-2.)
-Linux Mint
+2. Linux Mint

-Linux Mint can be a great option if you are just getting started with Linux.
+Linux Mint can be a great option if you are just starting with Linux.
 It is an ideal platform for those switching from Windows or Mac.
 Moreover, it has good support for various media formats, allowing us to play DVDs, videos, music, etc.

-3.)
-Elementary OS
+3. Elementary OS

 The Elementary OS is a very smartly designed Linux distro.
 It is probably one of the best in terms of looks.
 The latest version of this OS is Loki; it has its own application installer user interface called AppCenter.

-4.)
-Manjaro Linux
+4. Manjaro Linux

-If you find installing the Arch Linux any tough, you could definitely go for the MAnjaro.
+If you find installing the Arch Linux any tough, you could go for the MAnjaro.
 It provides you with power such as Arch Linux and is quite a stable one as well.

 The Ubuntu developers group publishes new updates every 6 months.
 There are many variations of Ubuntu, one of which is called the Lubuntu.
 The Lubuntu spin is, however, great for the underpowered PC/Laptops.

-6.)
-Debian GNU/Linux
+6. Debian GNU/Linux

-If you are fond of the Fedora distro and are quite satisfied with it, you can definitely try CentOS.
-It perfectly fits for programming, and you can also develop apps using Xen virtualization.
+If you are fond of the Fedora distro and are quite satisfied with it, you can try CentOS.
+It perfectly fits programming, and you can also develop apps using Xen virtualization.

-8.)
-Kali Linux
+8. Kali Linux

-Kali Linux might be the best Linux distros for ethical hackers to run penetration tests on different networks.
+Kali Linux might be the best Linux distro for ethical hackers to run penetration tests on different networks.
 The best part is it comes with a bunch of pre-installed tools.

-9.)
-Open SUSE
+9. Open SUSE

 This is a polished version of the earlier known SUSE Linux distro.
 It especially focuses on developers and system administrators.
 As a result, it holds an amazing security system with strict protocols.
 It also allows you to create your own version of the OS.